nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 ownCloud aims to ship with secure defaults that do not need to get modified by administrators.
-However, in some cases some additional security hardening can only be applied in scenarios were the administrator have complete control over the ownCloud instance.
+However, in some cases some additional security hardening can only be applied in scenarios were the administrator has complete control over the ownCloud instance.

 This document lists some security hardenings which require manual interaction by administrators.
-The whole document content is based on the assumption that you run ownCloud Server on Apache2 on a Linux environment.
+The whole document content is based on the assumption that you run ownCloud Server on Apache2 in a Linux environment.

 .. note:: ownCloud will warn you in the administration interface if some critical security-relevant options are missing.
 However, it is still up to